okffi/avohoito/README.md

 * **avoindemokratia.fi: **[http://fi.okfn.org/avoin-demokratia-esimerkit/](http://fi.okfn.org/avoin-demokratia-esimerkit/) **(**avoindemokratia.com, avoindemokratia.net)
 * **okf.fi:** uses the lessn service for shortlinks.
 In case of an unidentified shortlink, merely redirects to [http://fi.okfn.org/](http://fi.okfn.org/) which is our main web site, hosted by OKFN.

+Acquisition of new domains:

+1. Check that the domain name is free and that the name does not appear in any trademark or company registers. [https://domain.fi/info/index/tietoa/useinkysytytkysymykset.html#312-NjNhOWYwZWE3YmI5ODA1MDc5NmI2NDllODU0ODE4NDU$61$-NXhyWmV6UTY5-0-aeFa6lBb2-aeFaSHQXc](More information for .fi domains.)
+If you're happy with a subdomain, in the form of example.okf.fi, that can be done more easily and without cost.

-Acquisition of new domains: contact [sysadmin@okf.fi](mailto:sysadmin@okf.fi) with the request, listing the domains you need, and which project will pay for the costs.
+2. Contact [sysadmin@okf.fi](mailto:sysadmin@okf.fi) with the request, listing the domains you need, and which project will pay for the costs.
 Finnish .fi domains cost 50€ for 5 years, international domains cost $15/year (prices may change).
+Also let us know where the domain's website should be.
+We can host Wordpress easily, other sites with some setup effort, and we can point to existing outside servers as well.

 # Instructions for adding new sercvices